 Rail infrastructure within the bustling Northeast Corridor (NEC) inherently integrates environmental, social and economic sustainability.
 This sustainable mode of transportation not only connects individuals to vital social and economic activities but also significantly reduces the dependency on single-occupancy vehicles, thereby reducing congestion, lowering greenhouse gas emissions, and fostering more livable, connected communities.
 Beyond the ecological benefits, rail infrastructure catalyzes economic advancement, creating jobs, stimulating local economies, and providing access to markets and opportunities.
 THE GATEWAY PROGRAM IS THE MOST URGENT INFRASTRUCTURE PROGRAM IN AMERICA Gateway is a comprehensive rail investment program that will improve reliability, resiliency and redundancy while creating new capacity for a critical section of the Northeast Corridor (NEC) - the most heavily used passenger rail line in the country.
-The Gateway Program, a pivotal rail investment initiative, is designed to boost the Northeast Corridor's (NEC) reliability, resiliency, and redundancy.
-At its heart, the Hudson Tunnel Project (HTP) is focused on maintaining the vital services of Amtrak's NEC and NJ TRANSIT's commuter rail by renovating the aging North River Tunnel and bolstering the corridor's resilience.
-This includes introducing redundant pathways beneath the Hudson River to ensure consistent service, all while leveraging existing infrastructure.
+The Hudson Tunnel Project (HTP) includes three major elements to create resiliency, redundancy, and reliability for Amtrak's Northeast Corridor (NEC) service and NJ TRANSIT's commuter rail service between New Jersey and Penn Station New York (PSNY): construction of a new two-track Hudson River rail tunnel from the Bergen Palisades in New Jersey to Manhattan; construction of the third and final concrete casing at Hudson Yards to preserve the right of way for the new tunnel's connection to New York-Penn Station; and rehabilitation of the existing North River Tunnel, which was severely damaged during Superstorm Sandy.